xinwang-cdut/xinwang-cdut.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
-cv_pdf: example_pdf.pdf # you can also use external links here
+cv_pdf: # you can also use external links here
-description:
+description: # you can say something here
 toc:
   sidebar: left
 ---